shalior/express-ts-template/README.md

 The docker-compose.yml file is intented to be used in development, It has images for node postgres and redis. to interact with containers use the nail helper like so:

+- `docker compose up -d`: spin up docker compose
-`nail npm run build`: runs build sccript inside container using node image `nail test:all`: runs all tests
+- `nail npm run build`: runs build script inside container using node image
+- `nail test:all`: runs all tests
-`nail mocha --grep="keyword"` to run specific set of tests
+- `nail mocha --grep="keyword"` to run specific set of tests

 nail has other useful commands like: `nail psql` , `nail shell` and others, for a complete list look at the source code.